Samantha Williams: College career

 Williams played five seasons for the Stanford Cardinal.
 She kicked off her collegiate career on a positive note, leading Stanford in goal contributions, becoming one of the team's top scorers, and landing a spot on the All Pac-12 Freshman team.
 Her first college goal came on February 28, 2021, in a 2–1 loss to Oregon State.
 Over her next four years at Stanford, Williams made 71 additional appearances and also scored 10 times.
 The bulk of her offensive production occurred in her junior year, in which she netted a career-high 7 goals and registered a team-high 6 assists.
 2 of those goals and 3 of the assists all took place in a particularly auspicious 4-match run near the end of conference play.
 Her goal against Cal on November 4, 2022 helped secure the Cardinal's spot in the 2022 NCAA tournament.
 During the tournament, Stanford were able to reach the championship match, but they were defeated by Florida State.
 In her fifth year, Williams contributed to yet another strong college cup run, but Stanford were eliminated in the semifinals this time.

 Club career

 After playing for Stanford, Williams joined the Kansas City Current II squad that competed at the Soccer Tournament 2025.
 She then signed her first professional contract with Danish club HB Køge on July 24, 2025.
 Her move to Køge bolstered a strong American contingent within the squad, which included her former Stanford and Current II teammate Avani Brandt.
+Williams sustained a serious injury shortly after joining the club and returned to the United States for her recovery.
+After over a year since signing for Køge, she made her professional debut, coming on as a substitute against ASA Aarhus on August 1, 2026.